 41 St. Mary's Road, an early 18th century farmhouse, built in 1709, owned by Mr. and Mrs Ian Davidson, extended to the east in the 1820s, with its extensive garden.

-On Bluck's Point, a long, narrow peninsula curving into the Great Sound south of Spanish Point.
-It was originally Oxford Point, after a gracious old Bermuda home, Oxford, still there, was once owned by 17th century Bermudian merchant, Thomas Oxford.
+Bluck's Point, a long, narrow peninsula curving into the Great Sound south of Spanish Point.
+It was originally Oxford Point, after this gracious old Bermuda home.
+Once owned by 17th century Bermudian merchant, Thomas Oxford, thus the name.
 When the house was acquired by John Bluck, the point was re-named.
-In 1856, men of the 3rd Company of the 56th bivouacked at the Oxford home of Mr. Bluck, in hope of escaping the disease, at the order of Bermudian physician Dr. Harvey.
+In 1856, men of the 3rd Company of the 56th Regiment of the British Army bivouacked here, in hope of escaping the disease, at the order of Bermudian physician Dr. Harvey.
 They were lucky enough to escape the disease-carrying mosquito.

 See Bermuda National Trust.